Kozea/WeasyPrint/docs/using.rst

 * User stylesheets provided in the API.

-Keep in mind that *user* stylesheets have a lower priority than *author* stylesheets in the cascade_.
-You can use `!important`_ rules to counter-balance this.
+Keep in mind that *user* stylesheets have a lower priority than *author* stylesheets in the cascade_, unless you use `!important`_ in declarations to raise their priority.

 .. _user agent stylesheet: https://github.com/Kozea/WeasyPrint/blob/master/weasyprint/css/html5_ua.css
 .. _cascade: http://www.w3.org/TR/CSS21/cascade.html#cascading-order